Facebook In Congress: What To Expect When Zuckerberg Goes To Capitol Hill

 But that may not be enough for some lawmakers like Sen. Ed Markey, D-Mass., who say Congress needs to act to ensure all companies follow the same rules.

-"If there's a law then there are penalties," Markey said.
-"If there's a law then every other company would have to follow it."
+"If there's a law, then there are penalties," Markey, who is on the commerce committee, said.
+"If there's a law, then every other company would have to follow it."